galactusclb/simple_add_user_app/README.md

 ## Frontend

 The frontend is created using Vite, TypeScript, and React.
-It is located in the `frontend` folder.
+It follows a modular/layered file architecture and is located in the `frontend` folder.

 ## Backend